MakAcp/MSFeeDashboard/README.md

 ## MakAcp Branch Files
 ### Webscrape.py
 This python file includes all the web scraping done in the project.
 This is done using the BeautifulSoup4 module and Selenium WebDriver(software testing tool).
 The data is put into the soup using BS4.

+### Cleaningdata.py
+All the necessary data cleaning steps are performed.

+### Dashapp.py
+Graphs displayed using Dash and Plotly Framework